 What is a customer persona?

 A customer persona is nothing but mapping out the ideal characteristics of your target audience.
-It involves collecting information like the demographics of your audience, their digital activity, life choices, things they care about, challenges they face and products they look out for.
+It involves collecting information like the demographics of your audience, their digital activity, life choices, things they care about, the challenges they face and products they look out for.

 How to draw a customer persona?